top of page

 It's essential to approach Ayurveda as a comprehensive system that emphasizes the integration of mind, body, and spirit.
 By embracing these principles and practices, you can empower yourself to achieve balance and vitality while fostering long-term health and wellness.

-The Gunas, characteristics/ attributes of the doshas:
+The Gunas, characteristics/ attributes of the doshas

 In Ayurveda, the concept of opposites plays a significant role in understanding how to achieve balance and harmony within the body and mind.
 These opposing qualities, known as "Gunas," encompass various characteristics that can be used to counteract imbalances and restore equilibrium.
 Here are 20 opposite characteristics, along with their corresponding names in Ayurveda: